aneoconsulting/ArmoniK/infrastructure/docs/deploy/onpremise.md

 # Name of Redis secret
 export ARMONIK_REDIS_SECRET_NAME=<You kubernetes secret for the Redis storage>

-# Directory path of the certificates of external Redis
-export ARMONIK_EXTERNAL_REDIS_CERTIFICATES_DIRECTORY=<Your directory path of the certificates of external Redis>

-# Name of secret of external Redis
-export ARMONIK_EXTERNAL_REDIS_SECRET_NAME=<You kubernetes secret for the external Redis storage>

 # Directory path of the ActiveMQ credentials
 export ARMONIK_ACTIVEMQ_CREDENTIALS_DIRECTORY=<Your directory path of the ActiveMQ credentials>